microsoft/cvmboot/README.md

 #### <ins>Obtaining a VHD image</ins>

 One way of obtaining a VHD image is to use the Azure CLI.
-The first step is to "create" the image using your Azure subsription.
+The first step is to "create" the image using your Azure subscription.
 The following command creates an Ubuntu 22.04 CVM image, which is stored in Azure Cloud (don't forget to first install ``az`` and to login with ``az login``).